-In January 2017, the Henrico School Board approved a unique public/private partnership with An Achievable Dream.
-The nonprofit group will bring its nationally recognized program to Highland Springs Elementary School beginning July 10, 2017 and continuing into the 2017-18 school year.
+The public/private partnership with An Achievable Dream was approved by the Henrico School Board in January 2017.
+The nonprofit group brought its nationally recognized program to Highland Springs for the summer intersession, and the program continues into the 2017-18 school year.

-Under the agreement, Henrico Schools will provide basic curricula and staffing, student services, transportation, food service and maintenance.
-An Achievable Dream, Inc. will operate programs to create a unique learning environment.
-Faculty and staff members of Highland Springs’ new Achievable Dream Certified Academy will provide students with a well-rounded education using the “SAME” curriculum (Social, Academic and Moral Education) along with extensive extracurricular, experiential and cultural activities.
+Under the agreement, Henrico Schools provides basic curricula and staffing, student services, transportation, food service and maintenance.
+An Achievable Dream, Inc. operates programs to create a unique learning environment.
+Faculty and staff members of the new Achievable Dream Certified Academy provide students with a well-rounded education using the “SAME” curriculum (Social, Academic and Moral Education) along with extensive extracurricular, experiential and cultural activities.
 Students learn important life skills through a specialized curriculum that includes ethics, etiquette, peaceful conflict resolution and healthy living.
 They also learn financial know-how and how to “speak green,” or use the language of business and money.

 The Achievable Dream program, founded in 1992, also operates in public schools in Newport News and Virginia Beach and is dedicated to the idea that college and successful careers are achievable for everyone.
 An Achievable Dream graduates continue their educations and go on to successful careers; alumni include lawyers, teachers, engineers and naval officers.

 What is An Achievable Dream?

 An Achievable Dream is a nonprofit that works with school divisions to create and manage a school program designed to foster learning and success among all students, regardless of socioeconomic background.
 The program began in 1992 and has grown to include four schools in Virginia.
 Community and business sponsors help the program become a reality.

 What is the program for An Achievable Dream?